shivannis/xandr-docs-public/xandr-docs/articles/monetize/assign-a-default-creative-to-a-placement.md

   > [!WARNING]
   > **AdSense Tags**
   >
   > When adding an AdSense HTML tag, be sure to uncheck the **Serve in iFrame** box.
-If this box is checked, AdSense may have difficulty determining the content and location of the tag due to the iFrame, which may result in discrepancies between Xandr and AdSense.
-Xandr should automatically populate the domain with the full path.
+If this box is checked, AdSense may have difficulty determining the content and location of the tag due to the iFrame, which may result in discrepancies between Microsoft Advertising and AdSense.
+Microsoft Advertising should automatically populate the domain with the full path.
 However, if you need to manually add it, include the `${REFERER_URL}` [creative macro](creative-macros.md).

 - **URL** and **Output Type** - For a third-party URL, enter the URL pointing to the third-party creative, and select the resource type of the third-party creative.
 - **Landing Page** - For a third-party URL, if you selected "Image" or "Flash" as the output type, set a landing page for the creative.
 If you plan to associate the creative to more than one campaign or line item with different landing pages, select to set the landing page at the line item or campaign level.
 For more details, see [Dynamic Landing Pages](dynamic-landing-pages.md).